MatthewYork/Colours/README.md

 ## Generating Color Schemes ##

 You can create a 5-color scheme based off of a UIColor using the following method.
 It takes in a UIColor and one of the ColorSchemeTypes defined in Colours.
-It returns an NSArray of 4 new UIColor objects to create a pretty nice color scheme that complements the root color you passed in.
+It returns an int[] of 4 new colors to create a pretty nice color scheme that complements the root color you passed in.

 ```java
 int[] complementaryColors = Colour.colorSchemeOfType(inputColor, ColorScheme.ColorSchemeComplementary);